Stress treatment and therapy

 • The amygdala also wakes up the hypothalamus, an area in the brain right above the brainstem

-• The hypothalamus jumps into action and alerts the pituitary gland, causing it to send a chemical messenger called corticotropin-releasing factor (CRF) all the way down to the adrenal glands on top of the kidneys
+• The hypothalamus jumps into action and alerts the pituitary gland, causing it to send a chemical messenger called corticotropin-releasing factor (CRF) down to the adrenal glands on top of the kidneys

 • The adrenal glands join this reaction by releasing stress hormones such as cortisol, epinephrine (adrenaline), and norepinephrine (noradrenaline)